 - With the approval of their major department, foreign students may present their native language in meeting a requirement for one foreign language;

 - The limit of time between the satisfaction of a foreign language requirement and admission to candidacy for a graduate degree is at the discretion of the department;

 - Graduate students may not be required to take a language course.
 However, students may be encouraged to audit or take a regular language course, or to take a language course especially designed to assist them, if this seems to be the best way to build language competence to the desired level;

 - Official designees of a department may certify the language competence of candidates for advanced degrees who have completed graduate study in the language or who otherwise present superior qualifications in the language.
-This evaluation will be accepted by the Dean of Graduate Studies in place of the required examination upon proper substantiation.
+This evaluation will be accepted by the Dean of The Graduate School in place of the required examination upon proper substantiation.
 This authorization does not include acceptance of a foreign language requirement completed at another college or university;

 Prospective doctoral candidates are required to pass a comprehensive exam.
 The examination is designed to ascertain the student's general knowledge of the subject, acquaintance with scholarly research methods and skills, and ability to organize and present materials.
 The examination is not restricted to the content of graduate courses but is comprehensive in character.
 The timing, precise content, and format (written, oral, or both) of the comprehensive examination are specified by departmental/program regulations: Students have the responsibility to inform themselves of these details at the commencement of their program.

 Admission to doctoral candidacy means that, in the judgment of the faculty, the doctoral student has an adequate knowledge of the field and the specialty, knows how to use the academic resources, has potential to do original research, and complete the dissertation.
 The qualifying procedures include the following: